5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 **MacPro7,1**|0x13EC|0x0834|0x13EC|0x0834|
 MacPro6,1 and older|N/A|N/A|N/A|N/A

-As you can see, desktop machines (iMac, iMacPro and MacPrp) use the same values, whereas the values for notebooks and MacMinis differ.
+As you can see, desktop machines (iMac, iMacPro and MacPro) use the same values, whereas the values for notebooks and MacMinis differ.

 ## Credits
 - Apple for IORegistryExplorer